-Interest income and other, net is comprised primarily of interest income earned on our investment and cash portfolio, realized gains or losses on sales of marketable securities, gains or losses from revaluation of certain foreign currency denominated assets and liabilities as well as foreign currency contracts, and impairments associated with equity investments in privately-held companies.
-The decrease in interest income and other, net during the fiscal year ended June 30, 2011 compared to the fiscal year ended June 30, 2010 was primarily attributable to impairment charges of \$9.9 million recorded during the fiscal year endedJune 30, 2011 for equity investments in privately-held companies and partially offset by an international tax reserve benefit of \$15.9 million due to the expiration of a statute of limitations relating to an uncertainty in our position with respect to a foreign transaction-based tax during the fiscal year ended June 30, 2010.
-Interest income and other, net during the fiscal year endedJune 30, 2010 compared to the fiscal year ended June 30, 2009 remained flat.
+Interest income and other, net is comprised primarily of interest income earned on our investment and cash portfolio, realized gains or losses on sales of marketable securities, gains or losses from revaluation of certain foreign currency denominated assets and liabilities as well as foreign currency contracts, impairments associated with equity investments in privately-held companies, and interest related accruals (such as interest and penalty accruals related to our tax obligations).
+The increase in interest income and other, net during the fiscal year ended June 30, 2012 compared to the fiscal year endedJune 30, 2011 was primarily attributable to a decrease in impairment charges of \$6.9 million for equity investments in privately-held companies and a decrease of \$4.1 million in interest and penalty accruals related to uncertain tax positions.

+The decrease in interest income and other, net during the fiscal year endedJune 30, 2011 compared to the fiscal year endedJune 30, 2010 was primarily attributable to an increase in impairment charges of \$6.8 million for equity investments in privately-held companies and an international tax reserve benefit of \$15.9 million due to the expiration of a statute of limitations relating to an uncertainty in our position with respect to a foreign transaction-based tax during the fiscal year ended June 30, 2010 compared to no tax reserve benefit during the fiscal year ended June 30, 2011.